 Set up your own website

 When creating your website, try to position yourself as an authority within your sector.
-Add details about your career, your specialities and a portfolio, if relevant.
-Then when people search you up, they'll be able to find lots of information on you.
+Add details about your career and your specialities, plus a portfolio, if relevant.
+Then when people search you up, they'll be able to find lots of information.
 That will set you in good stead when searching for new roles.

 Improve your CV